-In addition, directors may be criminally or civilly liable under federal and state laws for failure to comply with certain disclosure obligations or for insider trading, or for the company's failure to pay certain taxes and wages, among other things.
+In addition, directors may be criminally or civilly liable under federal and state laws for the failure to comply with certain disclosure obligations or for insider trading, or for the company's failure to pay certain taxes and wages, among other things.

 2.2 Which other stakeholders may influence the company's situation?
 Are there any restrictions on the action that they can take against the company?
 For example, are there any special rules or regimes which apply to particular types of unsecured creditor (such as landlords, employees or creditors with retention of title arrangements) applicable to the laws of your jurisdiction?
+Are moratoria and stays on enforcement available?

 While in financial difficulty, but prior to a bankruptcy filing, a company's creditors, contract counterparties, employees, and interested acquirers, among others, may all attempt to influence the company's situation within the bounds of whatever contractual agreements may exist and applicable law.
 For this reason, and to make any potential insolvency process smoother, a company in financial distress will oftentimes seek to engage its stakeholders in restructuring discussions prior to beginning an insolvency process.
+The commencement of a bankruptcy case, however, effects an automatic stay that enjoins secured and unsecured creditors from taking most actions against the debtor or property of the estate absent further order of the court.

 The Bankruptcy Code also prescribes special rules for certain categories of creditors.
-For example, certain types of prepetition claims (such as domestic support obligations, employee wages up to \$12,850 per individual and certain tax obligations) are entitled to priority over other general unsecured claims.
-Additionally, while claims incurred after the petition date are often entitled to administrative priority status and are payable upon consummation of the plan, the debtor also must timely perform post-petition obligations arising under commercial real property leases.
-The debtor must also assume any unexpired commercial leases by no later than 120 days after the petition date (subject to extension), otherwise such leases are deemed rejected.

-2.3 In what circumstances are transactions entered into by a company in financial difficulties at risk of challenge?
+For example, certain types of pre-petition claims (such as domestic support obligations, employee wages up to \$15,150 per individual, and certain tax obligations) 2.3 In what circumstances are transactions entered into by a company in financial difficulties at risk of challenge?
 What remedies are available?